TykTechnologies/tyk-gateway-docker/README.md

 3. [Your First Plugin](get-started/your-first-plugin.md)

-## Hybrid Gateway
+## Hybrid Gateway - for paying users only!

-Hybrid gateway is an OSS gateway that connect to a control plane layer.
-The control plane can be self hosted (paying users) or on Tyk cloud.
+Hybrid gateway is the same Tyk OSS gateway but here it's connecting to a control plane layer (specifically to a component called [MDCB](https://tyk.io/docs/tyk-multi-data-centre/)).
+The [control plane](https://tyk.io/price-comparison/) can be self managed or via the SaaS offering on Tyk cloud.
+As such, this option can be used only by paying clients (including users that trial the paying option).

-**FYI** Tyk cloud has also a [Cloud Free plan](https://tyk.io/docs/tyk-cloud/account-billing/plans/) and you can use it without any cost.
+**FYI** Tyk cloud has also a [Cloud Free plan](https://tyk.io/docs/tyk-cloud/account-billing/plans/) but Hybrid gateways are not part of it.

 To set up a Hybrid gateway/cluster of gateways, do the following: